Official websites use .gov

 A huge shout out to droneohio.com for permitting the Lake County Engineer to use the amazing Vrooman Road pictures with our communities.
 Your graciousness is appreciated!

-Dumping leaves and other yard waste in streams, creeks, ditches, and storm drains causes problems for you, your neighbors, and your local municipality.
+Dumping leaves and yard waste in streams, creeks, ditches, and storm drains causes problems for you, your neighbors, and your local municipality.

 Yard wastes also clog and block storm drains, streams, and ditches.
 This increases flooding and stream bank and ditch erosion.
 Fixing damage and removing these blockages comes at a cost to both homeowners and communities.